-- No food or drink is allowed next to your laptop while it is in use. - Cords, cables, and removable storage devices must be inserted carefully into the laptop. - Students should never carry their laptop while the screen is open, unless directed to do so by a teacher. - Laptop computers must remain free of any writing, drawing, etching, etc. - Laptop computers must never be left in a car or any unsupervised area. - Students are responsible for keeping their laptop's battery charged for school each day. - No stickers may be placed on your computer.
+- No food or drink is allowed next to your Chromebook/devicevwhile it is in use. - Cords, cables, and removable storage devices must be inserted carefully into the laptop. - Students should never carry their laptop while the screen is open, unless directed to do so by a teacher. - Chromebook/devices must remain free of any writing, drawing, etching, etc. - Chromebook/devices must never be left in a car or any unsupervised area. - Students are responsible for keeping their Chromebook/device's battery charged for school each day. - No stickers may be placed on your computer.

-2.2 Carrying Laptop Computers
+2.2 Carrying Chromebook/devices

-The protective cases provided with laptop have sufficient padding to protect the laptop from normal treatment and provide a suitable means for carrying the computer within the school.
+The protective cases provided with Chromebook/device have sufficient padding to protect the Chromebook/device from normal treatment and provide a suitable means for carrying the device within and outside the school.
 The guidelines below should be followed:

-- Laptop computers should always be within the protective case when carried. - Ensure that the device and cord are inserted correctly into the case at all times.
+- Chromebook/devices should always be within the protective case when carried. - Ensure that the device and cord are inserted correctly into the case at all times.